Geodesic structure of spacetime near singularities: Representations of and Omega and Delta in FLRW and Bianchi spacetimes

 \begin{enumerate} \item Matter-dominated FLRW spacetime

 \item Radiation-dominated FLRW spacetime

 \end{enumerate}

 The different divergent terms appearing in singularity limits are akin to what happens near caustics \cite{Harte:2012uw}.
+Note that $T=0$ defines a spacelike singularity with $\ell<L_{\textrm{max}}(t,T\to 0)$ in the singularity limit expansion.
+This gives $\ell^2 \lesssim T$ for radiation and $\ell^2 \lesssim T^{2/3}$ for matter dominated spacetime.
+This indicates that the $\ell$-independent terms provide the dominant contribution in these singularity expansions.
 It can be independently verified that coincidence limit expansion for matter and radiation dominated FLRW spacetime agrees with, $\Delta \sim 1 + R_{ab}\Omega^{a}\Omega^{b}/6$ behavior, whereas the singularity limit expansion depends on the specific choice of $a(t)$.
 The higher order derivatives of $\Delta(t,T)$ such as $\Box \Delta^{1/2},\Box\Box \Delta^{1/2}...$ contribute crucially to Seeley-deWitt coefficients in a heat kernel expansion and are often expressed in terms of geometric invariants in coincidence limits, such as \cite{Alvarez:2022hjn},

 The singularity and coincidence limits of $\Box \Delta^{1/2}$ turns out to be computationally tractable in our case and are given by,

 \begin{enumerate} \item Matter-dominated FLRW spacetime

 \item Radiation-dominated FLRW spacetime